mooneymi/large_scale_data/README.md

 `jupyter notebook`

 A new tab should open in your web browser that lists all the available lectures.
-Click on the link for "BMI565_Week1_Data_Types_Operators.ipynb".
-This should open the notebook for lecture #1 in a new tab.
+Click on the link for "BMI535_Week2_Python_Data_Solutions.ipynb".
+This should open the notebook in a new tab.

 ### Viewing the Lectures Online